DIDSR/bias.myti.report/README.md

 <p style="text-align: center;">  Example figure showing bias mitigation comparison when sex-related bias has been amplified by quantitative misrepresentation.
 Each subplot shows the predicted disease prevalence within each patient subgroup. </p>

 ---

+For more detailed information, view the [myti.report documentation](https://didsr.github.io/myti.report/).

 ## System Requirements
 ```